Sliding Window Algorithm Code Template

 .

-This is LeetCode problem #3, "Longest Substring Without Repeating Characters," with a medium difficulty level:
+This is LeetCode Problem 3 "Longest Substring Without Repeating Characters", medium level:

 Given a string s